tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 But before that, just imagine the following scenario :

 You saw some really good fish at you local LFS.
 You brought them home all exited.
 You setup a tank, added a substrate, filled it with water, added your water conditioner, put a filter, and finally added your fish.
-4 days later, all your fish are dead !
+4 days later, all your fish were dead !
 Sounds familiar ?

-You didn't overfeed, did not mess up the temperature, conditioned the water properly but you can't figure out what went wrong ?
+You didn't overfeed, did not mess up the temperature, conditioned the water properly but you couldn't figure out what went wrong ?
 The answer is your nitrogen cycle failed !

-The nitrogen cycle is a natural process that occurs in nature and iin your aquarium.
+The nitrogen cycle is a natural process that occurs in nature and in your aquarium.
 In this process microscopic bacteria converts the harmful and toxic waste to less toxic substances.
 It is the most important process in the hobby.
 Master it and you will avoid 90% of common problems (dying fish, bad odors, cloudy water, algae).
 Ignore it and no amount of fancy equipment of expensive fish can save your tank.

 In nature, nitrogen is diluted into bodies of water and washed away by rain, running streams and rivers.
 In your tank, it is trapped with nothing to carry it away.
 That makes the nitrogen cycle not only important but the difference between life and death in your tank.